-Global Automobile Combined Ratio:

-- If it is less than or equal to the established target, the objective will be considered 100 percent met. - If it is greater than the target but less than or equal to 99 percent, compliance will be deemed 50 percent. - If greater than 99 percent, compliance will be deemed 0 percent. - · Joint target of percentage growth in earned premiums and percentage change in charged expenses (excluding life savings): - If both objectives are met, the objective is considered to be 100 percent met.
+- · Global Auto Combined Ratio: - If it is less than or equal to the established target, the objective will be considered 100 percent met. - If it is up to 2.5 percentage points higher than the target, compliance will be 50 percent. - If it is more than 2.5 percentage points higher than the target, compliance will be 0 percent. - Joint target of percentage growth in earned premiums and percentage change in charged expenses (excluding life savings).
+The objective will be considered met provided that there is positive growth in earned premiums and the difference between premium growth and change in expenses complies with the following: - If the difference in percentage points between premium growth and cost variation (excluding life savings) is greater than or equal to the target, compliance will be 100 percent. - If the difference in percentage points between premium growth and cost variation (excluding life savings) is greater than or equal to 50 percent of the goal, compliance will be 50 percent. - Otherwise, compliance will be 0 percent.

-- If the target percentage of earned premium growth is greater than the percentage change in charged expenses (excluding life savings), and provided that (i) the differential between the two is maintained and (ii) there is positive growth in earned premiums, attainment will be 50 percent.

-- Otherwise, compliance will be deemed 0 percent.